 A total of 800 m2 of our Urbanscape Green Roof has been installed on the prestigious Roppongi Boatrace Office Building in Tokyo, Japan.
 Green roofs in Tokyo are normally installed with up to 40 cm of green roof soil, but as the office roof was sloped with limited bearing, we had to find a lighter alternative.
 Our customised 20 cm solution combined Urbanscape mineral growing media with green roof soil and was at least 50% lighter than traditional green roofs in the city with no compromise in water retention.
-SHAPE OF THINGS TO COME Our innovations are defined by our values of challenge.create.core Despite the challenges of 2020 we continue to work on exciting new solutions that will reshape the market and support our commitment to better environmental sustainability.
-BUILDING BETTER WITH LEVEL(S) Our green building specialists have been contributing expertise to a newly launched European Commission sustainability tool known as Level(s) that aims to reshape Europe's built environment.
-Our Experience Center in Škofja Loka, Slovenia has been providing research to the tool which assesses the environmental impact of buildings throughout their life cycle and presents the information in an accessible format.
-In addition, our sustainability experts provided feedback and insight from the initial pilot stage of Level(s) until its successful launch in October 2020.
-Their input also led to the inclusion of acoustic and noise protection indicators.

 OVID-19 may have provided unprecedented challenges for our company, but we are committed to producing a large portfolio of exciting new innovations for our customers throughout 2021.
-Managing Director Systems Division and Group Marketing Director Saša Bavec says: "Our award-winning ECOSE Technology[®] - a revolutionary binder with no added formaldehyde - has been very successful in Glass Mineral Wool, now we are bringing this to our Rock Mineral Wool portfolio."
-Marc De Roeck, our Innovation Director, says: "The year 2020 may have System (see page 37).
+Managing Director Systems Division and Group Marketing Director Saša Bavec says: "Our award-winning ECOSE Technology® - a revolutionary binder with no added formaldehyde - has been very successful in Glass Mineral Wool, now we are bringing this to our Rock Mineral Wool portfolio."
+Marc De Roeck, our Innovation new Urbanscape® Det Director, says: "The year 2020 may have System (see page 37).
 Customers can expect plenty of new innovation from Knauf Insulation in 2021.

-Saša Bavec, Managing Director Knauf Insulation Systems Division & Group Marketing Director been defined by challenges of the crisis but we have already announced some very exciting innovations such as the creation of a new tool to help customers understand the environmental impact of our products (see story opposite) and our new Urbanscape[®] Detention Green Roof

-"We have also prioritised technological improvements which can improve the thermal, fire and acoustic performance of our products.
+Saša Bavec, Managing Director Knauf Insulation Systems Division & Group Marketing Director been defined by challenges of the crisis but we have already announced some very exciting innovations such as the creation of a new tool to help customers understand the environmental impact of our products (see story opposite) and our new Urbanscape® Detention Green Roof "We have also prioritised technological improvements which can improve the thermal, fire and acoustic performance of our products.
 We have really put resources behind these products."
 Saša adds: "Customers can expect plenty of new innovation from Knauf Insulation in 2021."
-Better eco-understanding of our products Imagine buying a product and understanding at a glance its environmental impact - and then being able to easily compare that impact with other products in the market.
+Imagine buying a product and understanding at a glance its environmental impact - and then being able to easily compare that impact with other products in the market.
 This is the ambition behind our new Eco-Design tool which will help our teams and our customers make informed choices about insulation solutions.
 For more than a decade we have analysed the environmental impact of our products and systems based on Life Cycle Assessment, and produced documents known as Environmental Product Declarations or EPDs.
 These EPDs reveal the environmental impact of our products at every stage of their life - from the sourcing of raw materials, manufacture, packaging, distribution, use in buildings and ultimate disposal.
 With data from our EPDs, our new tool uses the principle of shadow pricing to sum up the environmental impact of our products across their entire life cycle in one simple measure - euros.
-Shadow pricing attaches a price to something that is not often quantified INNOVATION
+Shadow pricing attaches a price to something that is not often quantified financially, for example, the social cost of replacing a city park in terms of community or value to children's play.
+Our tool will put a shadow price on environmental indicators such as global warming potential, acidification and resources used which are influenced by aspects of the product's life cycle.
+The tool will be adaptable to incorporate other aspects such as health-related issues or product content.
+Our aim is to start testing a pilot model in early 2021.